22tcp/autoincus/README.md

-Folks.
+Hello, Folks.

+Pre-alpha note.
+This is just a half-baked simulacrum of the idea right now.
+Lots of static nonsense that should be dynamically resolved.
-It's a mess right now.
-Many things have to be turned into varibles, yet, but I needed a working range of reliably reachable instances spawned from an ansible inventory with FIXED IPs.
+Still, I needed a working number of reliably reachable instances spawned from an ansible inventory with FIXED IPs becoming reachable from the outside.

 Basic flow is
 define two yaml files:
   - user+ssh login